 In addition to handling media relations, fundraising and game management for the 20 sports programs, Mendoza was the school's first Hall of Fame chair and founder of the department's Neighborhood Partnership Program.

 He was the Mission Conference football sports information director from 2001-2005.
 From 1998-2007, Mendoza served as California Community College Fastpitch Coaches Association state championship publicist.

 At Fullerton, Porterville, and ECC Compton, he established Student-Athlete Advisory Councils to improve service, programming, campus life, and the overall experience for athletic teams.
 Mendoza also created annual Academic and Athletic Achievement Award banquets to celebrate student success, and launched Midnight Madness events prior to each basketball season.

 Over the years, Mendoza has been active in statewide affiliate groups and CCCAA related projects – serving as CCCAA state championship site coordinator, event manager, media relations director, statistician, and broadcast/producer.

 In 2003, Mendoza produced the first CCCAA internet broadcast at the state championship level, as the CCCSIA called every game at the men's and women's basketball tournament in San Diego.
 He has also produced and presented play-by-play broadcasting for several CCCAA finals in football, softball, baseball, and water polo.

-His state committee memberships include: State Championship Festival, Affiliate Organizations, Values, Title IX/Gender Equity, Statewide Statistics, and Cal-PASS Student-Athlete Scorecard.
+His state committee memberships include: State Championship Festival, Affiliate Organizations, Values, State Championship Site Selection, Title IX/Gender Equity, Statewide Statistics, and Cal-PASS Student-Athlete Scorecard.
 He is the only individual to serve on both executive commitees for the CCCADA and CCCSIA.

 In 2011, Mendoza founded the state's Diversity & Inclusion Committee.
 The committee, now named Equity & Inclusion, became an official CCCAA Management Council affiliate in 2016.